Findhorn Village & Conservation Area

 Located behind period Villas facing over Findhorn Bay and on the generic 1970's housing development of Fyrish Road.
 The design of this new dwelling takes its inspiration from a more contemporary period, respecting the scale of adjacent building forms, its architectural traditions of changing ground levels, courtyards, white, grey & natural materials with a simple gabled roof form.

-Architects House & Office on a high profile site in the centre of the Conservation Village of Findhorn overlooking The Bay & Nature Reserve.
-Work in progress images taken during construction.
-Main Contractor ST Building Services with separate trades Raymond George Plumbing, GD Electrical, RC Joiners Ltd. Specialist Suppliers: TreeCraft Windows & Doors, Jotun Paint Finishes, Russwood Flooring & Genvex HVAC Heat Recovery Ventilation Heat Pump..
+Architects House & Office in the centre of the Conservation Village of Findhorn overlooking The Bay & Nature Reserve.
+Main Contractor ST Building Services with separate trades Raymond George Plumbing, GD Electrical, RC Joiners Ltd. Specialist Suppliers: TreeCraft Windows & Doors, Jotun Paint Finishes, Russwood Flooring & Genvex HVAC Heat Recovery Ventilation Heat Pump.

 Driftwood Cottage eco-cottage located in the heart of the Village of Findhorn.
 Designed as a self-catering holiday cottage with a sheltered and private south-facing courtyard to enjoy some out door living, surrounded by a blue picket fence off a quiet pedestrian lane.
 Main Contractors: Russell Construction Moray Ltd with John Harris of Findhorn.